Mikel Arteta says Arsenal lacked courage and purpose during their damaging defeat to Brighton

 Mikel Arteta blasted another "really poor" first half from his Arsenal team as a second defeat in a week further dented their top-four hopes.

-The Gunners were once again poor in the opening 45 minutes, when they trailed to Leandro Trossard's strike, and fell behind after the break to Enock Mwepu's half-volley.
+The Gunners were once again below-par in the opening 45 minutes, trailing to Leandro Trossard's strike, and fell further behind after the break to Enock Mwepu's half-volley.

-It wasn't until Martin Odegaard's long-range deflected strike hit the net in the 89th minute that Arsenal really stepped up the intensity but, as Arteta says, by then it was too late.
+It wasn't until Martin Odegaard's long-range deflected strike pulled one back in the 89th minute that Arsenal really stepped up the intensity but, as Arteta conceded, by then it was too late.

 Afterwards, he criticised his side's lack of reaction to Monday night and their inability to impose themselves on the match, particularly in the first half.